earackal/Hip-Osteoarthritis-Prediction/Readme.md

 # Project Code
+Hip osteoarthritis is a disease that leads to the degeneration of the hip joint cartilage.
+Consequently, affected patients experience pain and difficulty performing everyday activities.
-In our thesis, we wanted to build a deep-learning-based pipeline that locates the hip joints in an anterior-posterior radiograph of the pelvis.
-Furthermore, the pipeline should predict for the localised joints the Kellgren-Lawrence grades.
+For this reason, it is important to detect osteoarthritis at an early stage so that effective treatment can be initiated.
+In this master’s thesis, we wanted to build a deep learning based pipeline that predicts the Kellgren-Lawrence grades for hip joints in an X-ray image.
+For this purpose, we worked with the CHECK and OI datasets.
+The pipeline consisted of a Faster R-CNN to localise the joints and a DenseNet-121 to predict the stage.
+The Kellgren-Lawrence grading system is defined by the presence and stage of osteoarthritis features.
+Therefore, we trained CNN models to first predict the severity of selected features.

 This repository contains the code that we used during the project.
 This repository consists of two folders: Experiment and Object_Detection.
 In the Object_Detection